 All of the effects of cannabis, both good and bad, point to or exaggerate the endogenous reasons for the endocannabinoids.
-For example, endocannabinoids play a role in obesity (cannabis gives you the munchies), and a lack of CB1 is tied to depression and anxiety (cannabis makes you mellow).
+For example:

 Side effects of cannabis:

 - The ties between schizophrenia and frequent cannabis use are well studied.
-Population-wide, frequent cannabis use doubles the risk for schizophrenia.[study]
+Population-wide, frequent cannabis use doubles the risk of schizophrenia.[ref]

 - Studies, though, often give conflicting results for schizophrenia as far as risks associated with genetic variants in the CB1 receptor.

 Other possible side effects:

 - Extensive use of cannabis can cause cannabinoid hyperemesis, which is cyclical vomiting, nausea, and abdominal pain after prolonged cannabis use.